ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 RECENT CHANGES
 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Release 3.4.0
+Fix error fatal with course sections that come through with no end date Fix error where the correct number of course sections may not be built in some cases.
+Fix error when adding an unknown course to a crosslist.

 Release 3.3.1
 Improve handling of start and end times for crosslists.
 Thanks to Charles Fulton.